davibarreira/EmpiricalMeasures.jl/docs/src/index.md

 ## Future Plans

-At the moment, EmpiricalMeasure.jl only produces probability measures in ℝⁿ.
+At the moment, EmpiricalMeasures.jl only produces probability measures in ℝⁿ.
 The goal is to extend this first, by making it compatible with [MeasureTheory.jl](https://github.com/cscherrer/MeasureTheory.jl) using [MeasureBase.jl](https://github.com/cscherrer/MeasureBase.jl), and thus,